 Happy Goat Productions is the brainchild and life's work of Sabine Wilms, the owner, creator, and primary translator of this site.
 As such, I am solely responsible for any content that is not expressly attributed to anybody else.
-That said, it takes a party to publish a book...
-Or put on a successful seminar.
+That said, it takes a party to publish a book... or put on a successful seminar.
 I would not be here without the constant professional and personal support of my trusted friends and colleagues in the field of Chinese medicine.
 Everything I know about Chinese medicine comes from my teachers, my books, my doctors, and my practitioner friends and students.
-I am incredibly fortunate to be living near Portland, Oregon, and teaching at the National College of Natural Medicine, at the School of Classical Chinese Medicine, which is undoubtedly one of the most fertile places for exchanging ideas about Chinese medicine in the world right now.
-Check out the video on their website.
+I am so fortunate to be living my dream life of quiet writing on magical Whidbey Island just north of Seattle, with some retreats held here at my home and some teaching nationally and internationally.
+Before moving here in July 2017, I spent five years teaching at the National University of Natural Medicine, at the College of Classical Chinese Medicine, which is a wonderful place for exchanging ideas about Chinese medicine in the world.

 After high school and undergraduate studies in Germany, I spent two years in Taiwan studying modern and classical Chinese.
 I then moved to the US for my graduate studies and have lived there most of the time since, teaching, writing, and farming.